Flintstone Elementary School serves 393 students in grades Prekindergarten-5.

 Flintstone Elementary School placed in the bottom 50% of all schools in Maryland for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%) for the 2020-21 school year.

 The percentage of students achieving proficiency in math is ≤5% (which is lower than the Maryland state average of 20%) for the 2020-21 school year.
 The percentage of students achieving proficiency in reading/language arts is 6-9% (which is lower than the Maryland state average of 36%) for the 2020-21 school year.

-The student:teacher ratio of 15:1 is equal to the Maryland state level of 15:1.
+The student:teacher ratio of 16:1 is higher than the Maryland state level of 14:1.

 Total Classroom Teachers